aaron-nuy/Voxel-Game-Demo/README.md

 # Voxel-Game-Demo
  A Minecraft like game with basic rendering, movement, block placement..
 All made from scratch

+# Build Instructions
+ Good luck, you'll need it.

+ Might publish build instructions in the future but I'm currently using Visual Studio to build it and it works fine.
+So..

 # TODO
  -Organize code and add comments